jameshughes89/cs102/src/site/topics/objects-review/objects-review.rst

 * To do this, a class could be made to represent a friend --- ``Friend`` class
 * Another class can be made to keep track of the collection of friends --- ``ContactList`` class

+    * This will be covered in the following topic

 Friend Class